 Everyone has a duty to manage their own waste correctly.
 Every year in Dumfries and Galloway we produce approximately 75,000 tonnes of waste, which works out to around 1 tonne per household.
 Much of this waste could be re-used or recycled.

-Collecting recyclable items such as paper, card, cardboard, plastics, metals, and cartons maximises recycling opportunities, reduces wastage and is cheaper than sending mixed waste for processing.
+Collecting recyclable items such as paper, card, cardboard, plastics, metals, and cartons maximizes recycling opportunities, reduces wastage and is cheaper than sending mixed waste for processing.

 We are encouraging residents to recycle using the new wheelie bins wherever possible.
-The bins we are providing have been selected to ensure that you have sufficient capacity for your recyclable materials, based on a four-weekly collection cycle.
+The bins provided have been selected to ensure that you have sufficient capacity for your recyclable materials, based on a four-weekly collection cycle.

 Sorting waste materials into different bins makes a huge difference to the efficiency of any recycling system and helps create better quality end products.
 This needs your participation to help make it work.